Modular Tracking Framework: A Unified Approach to Registration based Tracking: Introduction

-Though several major advances have been made in this domain since the original Lucas Kanade (LK) tracker was introduced almost thirty five years ago \cite{Lucas81lucasKanade}, efficient open source implementations of recent trackers are surprisingly difficult to find.
-In fact, the only such tracker offered by the popular OpenCV library \cite{opencv_library}, uses a pyramidal implementation of the original algorithm \cite{Bouguet2002Pyramidal}.
-Similarly, the ROS library \cite{Quigley09_ros} currently does not have any package that implements a modern registration based tracker.
-The XVision system \cite{hager1998_xvision} did introduce a full tracking framework including a video pipeline.
-However, it implements several variants of the same algorithm \cite{Hager98parametricModels} that only gives reasonable tracking performance with low DOF motion.
-In addition, it is not well documented and is quite difficult to install on modern systems due to many obsolete dependencies.
-Even the fairly recent MRPT library \cite{Harris11_robotics_sw_survey} includes only a version of the original LK tracker apart from a low DOF particle filter based tracker which is too imprecise and slow to be considered relevant for our target applications.
+Though several major advances have been made in this domain since the original Lucas Kanade (LK) tracker was introduced almost thirty five years ago \citep{Lucas81lucasKanade}, efficient open source implementations of recent trackers are surprisingly difficult to find.
+In fact, the only such tracker offered by the popular OpenCV library \citep{opencv_library}, uses a pyramidal implementation of the original 1981 algorithm \citep{Bouguet00_pyr_lk}.
+Similarly, the more recent ROS library \citep{Quigley09_ros} currently does not have any package that implements a modern RBT.
+The XVision system \citep{hager1998_xvision} did introduce a full tracking software framework including a video pipeline.
+However, it has not been updated for a long time and mainly implements variants of Hager's 1998 algorithm \citep{Hager98parametricModels}.
+Even the fairly recent MRPT library \citep{Harris11_robotics_sw_survey} includes only a version of the original LK tracker apart from a low DOF particle filter based tracker that is too imprecise and slow to be considered relevant for our target applications.
+The Visual Servoing Platform (ViSP) library \citep{Marchand05_visp} does provide somewhat similar tracking functionality as the proposed framework but is more limited, slower and not modular, hence harder to extend with new AMs, SMs and SSMs (see Sec. \ref{sec_performance}).

-In the absence of good open source implementations of modern trackers, most robotics research groups either use these out dated trackers or implement their own custom trackers.
-These, in turn, are often not made publicly available or are tailored to suit very specific needs and so require significant reprogramming to be useful for an unrelated project.
-To address this need for a tracking library targeted specifically at robotics applications, we introduce Modular Tracking Framework (\textbf{MTF})\footnote{available at \url{http://webdocs.cs.ualberta.ca/~vis/mtf/}} - a generic system for registration based tracking that provides highly efficient implementations for a large subset of trackers introduced in literature to date and is designed to be easily extensible with additional methods.
+To address the need for a tracking library targeted at high DOF robotics and augmented reality applications, we introduce Modular Tracking Framework (\textbf{MTF}) \citep{mtfweb} - a generic system for RBT that provides highly efficient implementations for a large subset of trackers introduced in literature to date and is designed to be easily extensible with additional methods, and compatible with popular pachages such as ROS, OpenCV and ViSP.

+MTF conceptualizes an RBT as being composed of three semi independent sub modules - Search Method (\textbf{SM}), Appearance Model (\textbf{AM}) and State Space Model (\textbf{SSM}).
+SM is treated here very generally as a way to use the functionality in AM and SSM - through a well defined interface - to solve the tracking problem.
+The three sub modules are semi-independent in the sense that the functional specification of the interface between them is general enough to allow any method implementing one of these to be combined unchanged with many combinations of methods for the other two.